ericlyun/ericlyun.github.io/_pages/about.md

 -	**June 2024:** **Prof Liang is awarded Teaching Excellence Award Peking University (北京大学教学卓越奖) 2024.**
 -	**June 2024:** Five papers are accepted to ICCAD’24.
 -	**June 2024:** Size wins the excellent Ph.D thesis award of Peking University and the outstanding graduate award of Beijing.
 Kexing wins the top 10 bachelor thesis award of School of EECS.
 Congratulations!
-- **March 2024:** One paper is accepted to MLSys’24.
--	**March 2024:** Two papers are accepted to DAC’24.
--	**March 2024:** Five papers are accepted to ASPLOS’24.
--	**Feb 2024:** Prof Liang is promoted to full professor (Endowed Boya Distinguished Professor).
-I appreciated the support over the years from my students, collaborators, and sponsors.
--	**Jan 2024:** Prof Liang is elevated to ACM Distinguished Scientist/Member.
-- **Dec 2023:** Two papers are accepted to FPGA’23.
-Congratulations to Youwei, Zizhang, and Xiaochen.
-- **Aug 2023:** Awarded the National Science Fund for Distinguished Young Scholars from National Natural Science Foundation of China.
-- **July 2023:** Liancheng Jia successfully defended his doctoral thesis.
-Liancheng will join Huawei as an engineer.
-Congratulations!

 ## Selected Recent Publications ([Full List](/publications/))